Entouanes/excel-budget-demo/README.md

 # Excel GPT Demo

 This project demonstrates the integration of GPT with Excel.
 It provides a basis for exploring functionalities of semantic kernels and LLM-based apps.
+Uppon submission of a excel-based financial report, the model will generate a summary outlining the main trends.

 Follow the instructions below to install the requirements for both the backend and frontend, and to run the application.

 ## Prerequisites